bellodox/trucker-wiki-content/Ruby-on-Rails.md

 config.server_static_assets = true
 ```

 By default Trucker.io will compile your assets during a new `truck push`.
-To speed up this process yould could compile your assets locally.
+To speed up this process you could compile your assets locally.

 ```
 $ bundle exec rake assets:precompile